 All cart-based machines have curvilinear, linear, and phased array probes.

 Transesophageal echo (TEE) and endocavitary (EC) probes are also available for select machines.

-Stills, clips recorded for review
+Stills & video clips are recorded for review